Daniel’s Summer Bucket List

 Paddle Ruby Anthracite from Trail #836

-The Raggeds Wilderness is one of Colorado’s private places and Anthracite Creek is one of its major arteries.
-For many years paddlers talked about paddling Ruby Anthracite into Anthracite Creek as an endeavor reserved for true hairballs.
+The Raggeds Wilderness is one of Colorado’s private places, and Anthracite Creek is one of its major arteries.
+For many years, paddlers talked about paddling Ruby Anthracite into Anthracite Creek as an endeavor reserved for true hairballs.
 True, putting in at the only upstream road crossing in Horse Ranch Park will put you into some very scary whitewater.
-A few years ago some folks found that hiking in 3 miles on Ruby Anthracite Trail (#836) eliminated the scary stuff and gave boaters access to a quality Class IV wilderness run directly under the gaze of Marcellina Mountain, one of Colorado’s most prominent peaks.
+A few years ago, some folks found that hiking in three miles on Ruby Anthracite Trail (#836) eliminated the scary stuff and gave boaters access to a quality Class IV wilderness run directly under the gaze of Marcellina Mountain, one of Colorado’s most prominent peaks.

 Climb Castle and Conundrum from Brush Creek